-Home Materials: CD of beautifully arranged songs from class, The Rhythm of My Day—a colorful picture board book with class themes, a set of Art Banners, and an instrument for music-making at home.
+Home Materials: Digital access to the beautifully arranged songs from class, The Rhythm of My Day—a colorful picture board book with class themes and an at home instrument.

 Zoom Buggy!—Swoosh, vroom, and clickety-clack your way through this delightful unit.
 Babies and adults will dance, sing, and play instruments to the theme of being on the go.
 Chug around the room to the song “Little Red Caboose,” hold on tightly while “Riding in the Buggy,” and dance your way to “Zoom-e-oh!”
 Engage in rituals and playful activities such as infant massage, lap bounces, exercise, and quiet time.

-Home Materials: Colorful board book—Zoom Buggy, Home CD of the songs heard in class, two Art Banners, and a baby instrument for music-making at home.
+Home Materials: Colorful board book—Zoom Buggy, digital access to the songs heard in class, and a baby instrument for music-making at home.

 This title alone brings images of rocking, cuddling, singing, and lulling to sleep.
 But leading up to sleepy time are many upbeat and playful activities.
 Babies and Adults will swirl to a dreamy cloud dance “Meet Me Tonight in Dreamland.”
 They’ll also play baby appropriate instruments to “Aiken Drum,” and “Sarasponda.”
 Favorite nursery rhymes like “Wee Willie Winkie,” and “Diddle, Diddle, Dumpling,” are sprinkled throughout the classes.
 It’s easy to weave many of the class songs and activities into your families’ daily routines.

-Home Materials: Board book that calms and relaxes—Dream Pillow Lullaby, Home CD of the songs heard in class, two Art Banners, and a baby instrument for music-making at home.
+Home Materials: Board book that calms and relaxes—Dream Pillow Lullaby, digital access to the songs heard in class, and a baby instrument for music-making at home.